 The Society will divulge any information collected from a User on the Websites when required to do so by law.

 Maintaining the confidentiality of a User’s personal information is important to the Society.
 The Websites have security measures in place to protect the loss, misuse and alteration of the information that is under the control of the Society.
 Credit card numbers are used for the limited purpose of processing your SSP subscription, registration, donation, membership or other orders.
 When a User’s credit card information is transmitted to the Society for validation, it is secured by encryption technology, which enables information to be sent over the Internet in an encrypted form to ensure protection against unauthorized access to your personal information.
 Notwithstanding the above, the Society makes NO WARRANTY in respect of the strength or effectiveness of the encryption and the Society is not responsible for events arising from unauthorized access of the information you provide.
 You are solely responsible for maintaining the confidentiality of your username and password and are responsible for any unauthorized use.

 Third Party Links/Advertisements

 Our Websites contain advertisements, sponsor messages and links to third party websites.
 This policy only addresses the use and disclosure of information that SSP collects from Users.
-Although Users may link to other sites or third parties via the Websites, SSP is not responsible for the privacy practices of third parties or the content of linked sites.
+Although Users may link to other sites, third parties or their advertisements via the Websites, SSP is not responsible for the privacy practices of third parties or the content of linked sites or advertisements.

 In addition to the Privacy Rights provided for generally in these policies, California residents have the right to request in a mail, electronic mail or telephone communication, that the Society disclose for the immediately preceding calendar year the categories of your personal information shared with third parties and the names and addresses of such third parties including the nature of the third-parties business.
 If you are a California resident and would like to make this request, please contact us at the mail, electronic mail or telephone contact information under Third-Party Disclosures of Information above.